spacetelescope/ins-jwst-community-software/README.md

 ## Questions?

-Any questions about this effort may be directed to bourque@stsci.edu and sosborne@stsci.edu
+Any questions about this effort may be directed to mfix@stsci.edu and bsappington@stsci.edu